LEARNING NETWORKS FOR FIRST MOVERS

 - Costs are shared amongst participantsbased on a previously agreed budget

-The preview of the “Collaboration in Networks – a toolbook for first movers in development partnerships” is available HERE.
+The “Collaboration in Networks – a toolbook for first movers in development partnerships” is available HERE.